Why Pokémon Go's Gym system became so broken Niantic has to replace it

 Guides: Pokémon Go tips + tricks | Pokémon Go cheats

-It's no secret that Pokémon Go is working on a new system for Gyms — the virtual towers layer over real-world locations that teams battle over for control, rewards, and renown.
+It's no secret that Pokémon Go is working on a new system for Gyms — the virtual towers layered over real-world locations that teams battle over for control, rewards, and renown.

 John Hanke, CEO of Pokémon Go developer, Niantic, said as much to Vice: